Benjamin Harrison: Post-presidency (1893–1901)

 After he left office, Harrison visited the World's Columbian Exposition in Chicago in June 1893.
 After the Expo, Harrison returned to his home in Indianapolis.
 Harrison had been elected a companion of the Military Order of the Loyal Legion of the United States in 1882, and was elected as commander (president) of the Ohio Commandery on May 3, 1893.
-For a few months in 1894, Harrison lived in San Francisco, California, where he gave law lectures at Stanford University.
+For a few months in 1894, Harrison lived in San Francisco, where he gave law lectures at Stanford University.
 In 1896, some of Harrison's friends in the Republican party tried to convince him to seek the presidency again, but he declined.
 He traveled around the nation making appearances and speeches in support of William McKinley's candidacy for president.

-From July 1895 to March 1901 Harrison served on the Board of Trustees of Purdue University, where Harrison Hall, a dormitory, was named in his honor.
-He wrote a series of articles about the federal government and the presidency which were republished in 1897 as a book titled This Country of Ours.
-In 1896, Harrison at age 62 remarried, to Mary Scott Lord Dimmick, the widowed 37-year-old niece and former secretary of his deceased wife.
-Harrison's two adult children, Russell, 41 years old at the time, and Mary (Mamie) McKee, 38, disapproved of the marriage and did not attend the wedding.
-Benjamin and Mary had one child together, Elizabeth (February 21, 1897 – December 26, 1955).
+From June 1895 to March 1901 Harrison served on the Board of Trustees of Purdue University, where Harrison Hall, a dormitory, was named in his honor.
+He wrote a series of articles about the federal government and the presidency that were republished in 1897 as a book, This Country of Ours.
+In 1896, Harrison remarried, to Mary Scott Lord Dimmick, the widowed niece and former secretary of his deceased wife.
+Harrison's two adult children, Russell and Mary, disapproved of the marriage and did not attend the wedding.
+Benjamin and Mary Dimmick had one child together, Elizabeth.

-In 1898, Harrison served as an attorney for the Republic of Venezuela in their British Guiana boundary dispute with the United Kingdom.
-An international trial was agreed upon; he filed an 800-page brief and traveled to Paris where he spent more than 25 hours in court on Venezuela's behalf.
+In 1898, Harrison served as an attorney for the Republic of Venezuela in its British Guiana boundary dispute with the United Kingdom.
+An international trial was agreed upon; he filed an 800-page brief and traveled to Paris, where he spent more than 25 hours in court on Venezuela's behalf.
 Although he lost the case, his legal arguments won him international renown.
 In 1899 Harrison attended the First Peace Conference at The Hague.

 Harrison was an active Presbyterian and served as an Elder in the First Presbyterian Church of Indianapolis and on a special committee on creed revision in the national Presbyterian General Assembly.
-However, he died before he could cast his vote at the meeting.
+He died before he could cast his vote at the meeting.